emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 3

-^ Coaching is a task-based type of help, *typically* shorter term.
-The person being coached has a specific goal, upgrading their skills to meet more responsibility, or because they feel they're behind.
-When learning something very different to their existing skills, people often get stuck and experience fear or anxiety.
+^ Alright, let's start with coaching.
+To me it is *typically* shorter term and more task-based, like upgrading a skill.
+But, when learning something different to our existing skills, we can get stuck and experience fear or anxiety.

 ---